doitsujin/dxvk/README.md

 does have `--enable-threads=posix` enabled during configure.
 If your distro does ship its mingw-w64-gcc binary with `--enable-threads=win32` you might have to recompile locally or open a bug at your distro's bugtracker to ask for it.

+# DXVK Native

+DXVK Native is a version of DXVK which allows it to be used natively without Wine.

+This is primarily useful for game and application ports to either avoid having to write another rendering backend, or to help with port bringup during development.

+[Release builds](https://github.com/doitsujin/dxvk/releases) are built using the Steam Runtime.

+### How does it work?

+DXVK Native replaces certain Windows-isms with a platform and framework-agnostic replacement, for example, `HWND`s can become `SDL_Window*`s, etc.
+All it takes to do that is to add another WSI backend.

+**Note:** DXVK Native requires a backend to be explicitly set via the `DXVK_WSI_DRIVER` environment variable.
+The current built-in options are `SDL2` and `GLFW`.

+DXVK Native comes with a slim set of Windows header definitions required for D3D9/11 and the MinGW headers for D3D9/11.
+In most cases, it will end up being plug and play with your renderer, but there may be certain teething issues such as:
+- `__uuidof(type)` is supported, but `__uuidof(variable)` is not supported.
+Use `__uuidof_var(variable)` instead.